ULHPC/tutorials/advanced/Python/README.md

 [![](https://github.com/ULHPC/tutorials/raw/devel/advanced/Python/cover_slides.png)](https://github.com/ULHPC/tutorials/raw/devel/advanced/Python/tutorial_python.pdf)

 Python is a high-level interpreted language widely used in research.
-It lets you work quickly and comes with a lot of available packages which gives more useful functionalities.
+It lets you work quickly and comes with a lot of available packages which give more useful functionalities.

-In this tutorial, we are going to explain the steps to install run a Python script on the cluster and install a Python package as a user.
+In this tutorial, we are going to explain the steps to run a Python script on the cluster and install a Python package as a user.
 We will also create a virtual environment and switch from one to the other.
 We will show how to use different versions of Python on a node.
 Finally, we will parallelize your code with Scoop and compile it in C to fasten its execution.

 ## Examples used in this tutorial

 ### Example 1

 The first example used in this tutorial is fully inspired from [PythonCExtensions](https://github.com/mattfowler/PythonCExtensions).
-This code simply compute the mean value of an array of random numbers.
-The naïve code used to compute mean of an array is:
+This code simply computes the mean value of an array of random numbers.
+The naïve code used to compute the mean of an array is:

 ```example1.py
 def mean(lst):